Serkan Piantino

 Serkan Piantino is an American computer scientist, software engineer, technology executive, and entrepreneur.

 Early life and education

 Piantino was born in 1982 and raised in Greenwich, Connecticut.
 His father was an architect.
 He became interested in computers as a child.

+His mother is of Turkish descent.

 He attended Carnegie Mellon University and graduated with a BS in computer science in 2004.
 During the summer of 2003, he interned for congressman Chris Shays at the United States House of Representatives.